All the code snippets on this page are live and interactive powered by the klipse plugin.

 default.
 Lifting the consumer will likely cause no issues, but lifting the

-provider would eliminate observables from the value
+provider would eliminate observables from the value property and could cause

 problems.
 If you need to have observable children inside the provider, you can